ADR-035: LLM stack — in-process control plane; canonical purpose taxonomy

 spectral.core.llm.purposes.PurposeKey enum:

-scoring— evaluation scoring (high volume, cost-sensitive)detection— anti-deception, parse validation (high volume, very cost-sensitive)reasoning— diagnosis, optimization, calibration rewrites, rule distillation (quality-critical)agent_turn— Spectral Agent / Ops Agent conversational turnagent_tool— agent tool-invocation call (may differ from turn)world_agent— World Agent exploration / hypothesis (reasoning-tier; worlds-specific)customer_replay— re-executing customer agents during the observe phaseembedding— embedding generation (full policy in TA-11; key reserved here)
+scoring— evaluation scoring (high volume, cost-sensitive)detection— anti-deception, parse validation (high volume, very cost-sensitive)reasoning— diagnosis, optimization, calibration rewrites, rule distillation (quality-critical)agent_turn— World Agent conversational turnagent_tool— agent tool-invocation call (may differ from turn)world_agent— World Agent exploration / hypothesis (reasoning-tier; worlds-specific)customer_replay— re-executing customer agents during the observe phaseembedding— embedding generation (full policy in TA-11; key reserved here)

 This is shared between contexts because events, cost rollups, and observability aggregate on this key; both contexts must agree.

-D4 — Hierarchical profile model with credential-source reserve
+D4 — Hierarchical profile model with DB-backed credential source

 - Override classification per purpose:

-locked(platform-only; default fordetection,customer_replay);operator_allowed(workspace can override within platform-approved IDs; default forscoring,reasoning,agent_*);open(any supported model; enterprise contract tier, not alpha). - Credential-source reservation (not implemented in alpha):
+locked(platform-only; default fordetection,customer_replay);operator_allowed(org/domain can override within platform-approved IDs; default forscoring,reasoning,agent_*);open(any supported model; enterprise contract tier, not alpha). - DB-backed credential source (implemented for the global + org tiers):

 D5 — Per-context / per-purpose rate limit and quota